Biochaga

 Conclusion:

-Chaga extract made with sublimation method preserves its organoleptic and chemical properties, is instantly soluble in water, is lightweight and has prolonged shelf life.
-In fact, given adequate storage conditions, freeze-dried chaga extract can stay fresh for 3 years and more.
+Chaga extract produced by the sublimation method preserves its organoleptic and chemical properties, is instantly soluble in water, is light and has a long shelf life.
+In fact, under proper storage conditions, freeze-dried chaga extract can remain fresh for 3 years and more.
 Such chaga extract retains all vitamins, proteins, chaga acids and nutrients and can be recommended for health improvement.

 Final note.

 Then why do they claim that SD chaga extract also contains a lot of polysaccharides and chromogenic complex?
-Moreover, sometimes the claims are supported with certificates of analysis.
+Besides, sometimes the claims are supported with certificates of analysis.

-Yes, if the producer provides COA, most probably he is not lying.
-The matter is that SD and IR chaga extracts too may have a high level of chromogenic complex content.
-Especially if all the other production stages were done properly.
+Yes, if the producer provides a COA, he is most likely not lying.
+The point is that even SD and IR chaga extracts can have high levels of chromogenic complexes.
+Especially if all other production steps have been done correctly.

 Do you know why we do not offer SD chaga extract on this website?
-Because we don’t want to deprive people from their expectations, because we know that for some of them chaga is their last chance.
+Because we don't want to disappoint people, because we know that for some people chaga is their last chance.

 And this is why.

-It is a well-known fact that plant raw food is digested much quicker than processed food.
-'Digested' means that all nutrients, vitamins, ferments and other beneficial substances have been absorbed and used by your body providing you with all the benefits.
-It is happening because the molecules of raw food fit into your body’s multidimensional molecular lattice perfectly, whereas processed food molecules don’t fit into it at all.
-So, instead of getting energy from consumed food, our body has to waste a lot of its own power in order to process and utilize these “alien” molecules.
+It is a well-known fact that raw plant foods are digested much faster than processed foods.
+Digested" means that all the nutrients, vitamins, enzymes, and other beneficial substances have been absorbed and utilized by your body, providing you with all the benefits.
+This happens because the molecules of raw foods fit perfectly into your body's multidimensional molecular lattice, whereas the molecules of processed foods don't fit at all.
+So instead of getting energy from the food we eat, our body has to waste a lot of its own energy to process and use these "foreign" molecules.

-To summorize, you should understand a very simple but important thing: When it comes to chaga extract, the QUANTITY (rendered by numbers) of any substance is NOT so much important.
-What is more important is the quality – the content of “live” substances in chaga extract.
+To summarize, you should understand one very simple but important thing: When it comes to Chaga extract, the QUANTITY (expressed in numbers) of any substance is NOT so important.
+What is more important is the quality - the level of "living" substances in the chaga extract.

-I repeat: Under the impact of hot air, the structure of the chaga molecular crystal cell is getting changed.
-They still remain molecules of chaga but at the same time they become different, not 'alive' anymore and the beneficial substances cannot be fully utilized by your body.
-As a result, you are not getting the full benefits from chaga extract you paid for.
+I repeat: Under the influence of hot air, the structure of the chaga molecular crystal cell changes.
+They are still chaga molecules, but at the same time they become different, not "alive", and the beneficial substances cannot be fully utilized by your body.
+As a result, you are not getting the full benefits of the chaga extract you paid for.